DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 - DYNAMIC INTERFACE
     - These are the interfaces used to map a WLAN to a VLAN
     - For example :
-        - TRAFFIC from the “internal” WLAN will be sent to the WIRED NETWORK from the WLCs “internal” DYNAMIC interface
+        - Traffic from the “internal” WLAN will be sent to the wired network from the WLCs “internal” dynamic interface

 ---